bytespider/jsOAuth/README.md

 Hopefuly the syntax will look familier to you, if you've any kind of javscript framework such as jQuery.

+## Building

+To build the entire library type `make` from the command line.

+To build just the W3C compatable version, type `make jsoauth` from the command line.
+To build just CommonJS/Node.JS compatable module type `make commonjs` from the command line.

+All files are compiled into the dist directory.

+To start over once you have already built a copy, type `make clean` to delete all built distribution files

 ## Issues